ckollars/christopherkollars/src/resume/index.md

 In the last 10 months, I've been working on an application for the US Air Force called Aim High.
 Aim High is an Android and iOS application that allows users, such as parents, spouses, and significant others, to follow a loved one going through basic training in the US Air Force.
 The application is also used by US Air Force recruiters to communicate with their recruits during the onboarding process, as well as offering many more tools to help recruiters.

 - I helped create an online application for enlisted officers to apply for positions posted within the Air Force.
 This allowed staff members to eliminate the process of paper form applications and decrease the time required to process applicants.
-- I worked with the UX team to gather design elements and help start a design system, initially in Figma, followed by updating component code across several applications used within the Aim High stack.
+- I worked with the UX team to gather design elements to help start a design system, within Figma, followed by updating component code across several applications used within the Aim High stack.
-- Using AWS Lamdas and DyanmoDB, created an endpoint to help secuy verify a user says they are when updating their email address or password.
+- Using AWS Lambdas and DynamoDB, created an endpoints to help securely verify a user when updating their email address or password.

 #### Decision Logic